jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-1g.md

 - advantageous commercial treaties with foreign states
 - the establishment of colonies in distant countries

-{{< s v="41" >}} Drawbacks were given on two occasions.
+{{< s v="41" >}} Drawbacks were given on 2 occasions.

-When the home manufactures were subject to any duty or excise, all or a part of it was frequently drawn back on exportation.
+1. When the home manufactures were subject to any duty or excise, all or a part of it was frequently drawn back on exportation.
-When foreign goods liable to a duty were imported to be exported again, all or a part of this duty was sometimes given back on exportation.
+2. When foreign goods liable to a duty were imported to be exported again, all or a part of this duty was sometimes given back on exportation.

 {{< s v="42" >}} Bounties were given for:
 - the encouragement of some startup manufactures